benchopt/benchopt/doc/index.rst

 It is built for simplicity, transparency, and reproducibility.
 It is implemented in Python but can run algorithms written in many programming languages.

-Reproducing a benchmark should be as easy as running
+Reproducing an existing benchmark should be as easy as running

 .. prompt:: bash $